teuben/dc2019/scripts4paper/Overview.md

 It should be noted that this version will only support CASA 6.
+NEW:
+* CASA < 6.1.2.7: problems with analysisUtils
+* CASA = 6.1.2.7: full functionallity of all combination methods, but no weighting=briggsbwtaper of cubes available yet
+* 6.1.2.7 < CASA < 6.4.4: weighting=briggsbwtaper available and switched on for all methods except from sdintimaging (not yet implemented; use weighting=briggs instead); sdintimaging does not work for continuum images anymore

 ## DC_run overview